 Here’s everything you wanted to know about the Fourth Industrial Revolution (but were afraid to ask).

 Where did the term “Fourth Industrial Revolution” come from?

 While the Fourth Industrial Revolution (sometimes called the 4IR or Industry 4.0) is set to change society like never before, it builds on foundations laid by the first three industrial revolutions.
 The advent of the steam engine in the 18th century led to the first industrial revolution, allowing production to be mechanized for the first time, and driving social change as people became increasingly urbanized.

 In the second industrial revolution, electricity and other scientific advancements led to mass production.
 A third industrial revolution, beginning in the 1950s, saw the emergence of computers and digital technology.
 This led to the increasing automation of manufacturing and the disruption of industries including banking, energy, and communications.

-The person who labeled today’s advances as a new revolution was Klaus Schwab, Founder and Executive Chairman of the World Economic Forum and author of a book titled The Fourth Industrial Revolution.
+The person who labeled today’s advances as a new revolution was Klaus Schwab, founder and executive chairman of the World Economic Forum and author of the book, The Fourth Industrial Revolution.
 In a 2016 article, Schwab wrote that “like the revolutions that preceded it, the Fourth Industrial Revolution has the potential to raise global income levels and improve the quality of life for populations around the world.”